jordles/notes/CS/HTTP.md

 - The `Content-Type` header describes the media type of the resource returned (e.g. HTML document, image, video).

 The status code is a 3-digit number that indicates the result of the request.
 The status message is a text representation of the status code:
 - __100-199 - Informational__ - Request received, continuing process.
 Provisional, may be followed by another message later.
-The most common is `100 CONTINUE` - the web client should continue the request or ignore the response if it is not necessary.
+The most common is `100 CONTINUE` - the web client should continue the request or ignore the response if it is not necessary

 - __200-299 - Success__ - Request completed successfully.
 The most common is `200 OK` - the request was successful